-Technology and nature don't always go well together, but when it happens something good almost always comes out of it.
+Technology and nature don't always go well together, but when they do, something good almost always comes out of it.
 This is the case of 3D printers that help fight coastal erosion due to rising sea levels.

 Coastal erosion: a serious headache

-The main side effect of coastal erosion is that plants find it more difficult to take root on eroded coasts, further exacerbating the problem.
+The main side effect of coastal erosion is that plants have more difficulty rooting on eroded coasts, further exacerbating the problem.

 Mangroves and 3D printing: how the synergy works